 Bark Opens Family Internet Safety Communication

-Bark knows that these issues are new for us and helps open the door for internet safety communication.
+Bark knows that these issues are new for us and helps open the door for internet safety communication and discussing topics like bullying, what’s inappropriate, and what to do.
 This approach helps to build trust and opens the dialog with your family around internet safety.
 Bark provides suggestions on how to talk to your children about internet safety before something happens AND if a danger is dected.

 Bark uses advanced technology to notify parents when potential issues are detected and not just that, Bark provides recommended actions on how to deal with issues!
 I love this feature because this is all so new, we parents could use expert advice.
 I mean, what do we do when we find out about cyberbullying?
 Bark gives you advice and resources to pursue that are specific to the type of alert you receive.